rajaoura/OpWtChallenge/README.md

 3) Providing CQRS
 4) Build a web client (Angular or React or Vue)

-Except the first point, the project is too small.
+Except the first and last point, the project is too small to justify others improvements.